Browse-only databases at FamilySearch are easy to use and may hold the key to the genealogy brick wall you have been working on.

-Each week, we bring you our We Dig These Gems!
-New and Updated Genealogy Records series.
-Sometimes, we include FamilySearch databases that are not yet indexed.
-These collections are referred to as browse only.
-Have you been disappointed when you realize the database you are most interested in is only able to be browsed?
+Sometimes in our weekly record update articles we include databases from the free FamilySearch website that are not yet indexed.
+These collections are referred to as browse-only.
+Have you ever been disappointed when you realized the database you are most interested in is only able to be browsed?

-Most of us search for genealogy records at FamilySearch by typing in some key information at the home page.
+Most folks search for genealogy records at FamilySearch by typing in some key information at the home page.
+It might be just the first and last name, and the place where that ancestor lived.
+Here’s an example:

 For our example, continue to scroll down until you see the database titled “Ohio Probate Records, 1789-1996” near the bottom.
 Click on it.